inferno-framework/inferno-reference-server/README.md

 It's based on [Tim Shaffer's dockerized HAPI server](https://gitlab.mitre.org/tshaffer/mitre-fhir-server)

+## WIP instructions------------------------------

+## Running without Docker
+For now, the docker support does not work, so instead you have to start the pieces manually.

+First you need a postgres db running

+Once you have done that, update the src/main/resources/hapi.properties to connect datasource.url, datasource.username=postgres, datasource.password, datasource.schema (or make your existing postgres db have these values)

+Once that is done, you can run an instance of the fhir-reference server using `mvn jetty:run`.
+Then go to localhost:8080 to see information about the fhir server

+Then to populate the db, run `ruby upload.rb` Note: make sure the jetty server is running, and that the FHIR_SERVER field at the top of upload.rb is correct

+##-------------------------------------------------

 By default, you can browse the server at [http://localhost:8080](http://localhost:8080), and the FHIR endpoint is at [http://localhost:8080/r4](http://localhost:8080/r4)